kevinobee/markdown-cv/index.md

 Assisted Uniform development teams in the US and Australia with feedback around security and architecture of strategically important system APIs.

 At the time the teams were busy prototyping a new managed backend with Hasura, Postgres on AWS Aurora using Auth0 services.
-With the teams support we were quickly able to identify and address those low hanging fruit items like how best to fix-up missing HTTP security headers and understand the software dependency chain.Assisted Uniform development teams in the US and Australia with feedback around security and architecture of strategically important system APIs.
-At the time the teams were busy prototyping a new managed backend with Hasura, Postgres on AWS Aurora using Auth0 services.
 With the teams support we were quickly able to identify and address those low hanging fruit items like how best to fix-up missing HTTP security headers and understand the software dependency chain.

 Skills: Application Security · Cloud Applications · Docker · C# · ASP.NET Web API · Cloud Security · DevOps · Amazon Web Services (AWS) · Linux